Please enable JavaScript to view the comments powered by Disqus.

 Enabling Comments in WriteFreely (Hacky)

-Commenting seems to be a feature lacking in WriteFreely.
-As a blog author, I want to know your opinions on my posts.
+Commenting is a feature lacking in WriteFreely.
+As a blog author, I want to hear your opinions on my posts.
 Do you agree with what I wrote?
 Do you know something I don't?
 Was I wrong in certain things?

 Disqus came to mind because I've seen it on many sites.
 The installation is supposedly hassle-free: